For questions about our education programs contact Rabbi Shahar at firstname.lastname@example.org

 Be a part of a Jewish learning experience with your child and a caring community of young people and parents.

-Mishpacha Family Beit Midrash joyfully fosters Jewish identity and knowledge, while seeking through a Jewish framework social justice and peace.
+Mishpacha joyfully fosters Jewish identity and knowledge, while seeking through a Jewish framework social justice and peace.
 Our curriculum includes Hebrew, tefillah (prayer) experience, and Jewish study along a theme for each year.
-During the 2020-2021 school year we focused on mitzvot, learning about a different mitzvah each week; our 2021-2022 theme is still in the works!
+During the 2020-2021 school year we focused on mitzvot, learning about a different mitzvah each week; our 2021-2022 theme Jewish stories.

 Meeting Monday evenings for an hour and a half, this program brings together families who want to explore and learn together, creating community while immersed in Jewish learning.
 Acknowledging and celebrating our diversity, we are a multi-racial community welcoming parents of all faith backgrounds, family configurations, and levels of Jewish knowledge and experience.
 We strive to work with children and their grown-ups to meet the needs and learning styles of all our participants.